CopperForge/mog/README.md

 Chart table column indices are also 1‑based:
 - First table column → `column: 1`
 - Second table column → `column: 2`, etc.

+Breaking change: Coordinates were switched to 1‑based in the Unreleased version noted in the CHANGELOG.

 ---